 Thesis and Thesis Examination: Upon approval of the proposal, the student proceeds to undertake the research for the thesis.
 The completed thesis is approved by the student’s Advisory Committee and the student is permitted to proceed to the examination.
 For the examination, the student must give a public presentation of the results of the research, following by an oral examination, in accordance with the Guidelines of the School of Graduate and Postdoctoral Studies (SGPS).

 Sample Time Frame (Spring):

-- Deadline to Submit a Completed Thesis to FIMS – mid-March
+- Deadline to submit a completed thesis - mid-March